• Home

 Siena is located in central Tuscany and is known as the “city of art.”
 The old city is protected by walls and is surrounded by a field of olive trees and vineyards.
 It started as a Roman colony.

 During the Middle Ages, it was a rival of Florence and endured fierce fighting and devastation from civil wars and plagues.
-It reached its height of power during the 11th century and arts and culture began to flourish.
+It reached its height of power during the 11th century, and arts and culture began to flourish.

 The large Piazza del Campo is the central gathering and eating place surrounded by famous buildings like the Palazzo Pubblico with its Tower of Mangia.
-The magnificent Duomo stands out with its black and white striped marble that rises above it.
+The magnificent Duomo stands out with the black and white striped marble that rises above it.
 It’s one of the most incredible cathedrals in all of Europe.

 The streets are made of bricks and stones that haven’t changed much since medieval times.
 Art museums, the Academy of Music, and other architectural wonders are everywhere you look.

-It’s a city of college students and I felt safe walking through it even at night.
+It’s a city of college students, and I felt safe walking through it even at night.
 During the winter, at least, when we were there, I didn’t see any hustlers as you do in the tourist-laden cities of Rome and Pisa.

 The Palio of the Contrade di Siena, which began as early as 1310, is one of its most famous events.
 It is a feast to honor the Blessed Virgin where costumed horse riders compete for the painted silk drape.
 The race is followed by a parade of participants in elegant costumes with drums and flag-waving.
 The Palio takes place twice a year on July 2 and August 16.